test3-damianfurrer/simpleqtenginebrowser/README.md

 No need to have 20 youtube tabs open, just query the youtube domain for videos you wanted to watch, when you have time again.

-Todo: Context Menu to exit with the url of a selected link.
+~~Todo: Context Menu to exit with the url of a selected link.~~
+Further:
+1. add the other page actions, like refresh, back and forth
+1. maybe support more advanced features like download but maybe also not.
+1. maybe make a version reading a page from stdin
+1. optimize